NeilW/vagrant-brightbox/README.md

 This provider exposes quite a few provider-specific configuration options:

 * `client_id` - The api access key for accessing Brightbox in the form 'cli-xxxxx'
 * `secret` - The api secret access code for accessing Brightbox
 * `image_id` - The image id to boot, in the form 'img-xxxxx'
 * `zone` - The zone within the region to launch the server.
 If nil, it will use the default for this account.
 * `server_type` - The type of server, such as "nano"
 * `region` - The region to start the server in, such as "gb1"
-* `ssh_private_key_path` - The path to the SSH private key.
-This overrides `config.ssh.private_key_path`.
-* `ssh_username` - The SSH username, which overrides `config.ssh.username`.
 * `security_groups` - An array of security groups for the server.
+* `server_build_timeout` - The number of seconds to wait for the instance to become ready on Brightbox Cloud.
+Defaults to 120 seconds.

 If you are the collaborator on a number of accounts you can specify which one you want by setting the following options:

 * `username` - User id in the form 'usr-xxxxx'
 * `password` - The password for the user id
 * `account` - Create servers in the context of this account - in the form 'acc-xxxxx'

 These can be set like typical provider-specific configuration: